2750 University Capitol Centre

 Black in Business Dinner

-The Center for Diversity and Enrichment (CDE) and the Tippie College of Business will hold this event each Spring.
+The Center for Inclusive and Academic Excellence (CIAE) and the Tippie College of Business will hold this event each Spring.

 For students: email invites are forthcoming in January 2022, so please mark your calendars for that email invite.

-The Center for Diversity and Enrichment (CDE) and the Tippie College of Business held this event on February 24, 2018, to focus on the cultivation of our next leaders, supporting their growth, igniting their passions, and connecting them to successful professionals.
+The Center for Inclusive and Academic Excellence (CIAE) and the Tippie College of Business held this event on February 24, 2018, to focus on the cultivation of our next leaders, supporting their growth, igniting their passions, and connecting them to successful professionals.